SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-This whole class can be replaced by these two simple public static methods:
+All this code can be replaced by these two simple public static methods:

     public static boolean isLocalAdmin(String ticket) {
         return StringUtils.startsWith(ticket, ADMIN_PREFIX);